The Society of Folk Dance Historians (SFDH)

 From the catalogue numbers, I would guess that these records were produced in Yugoslavia in the mid-sixties.
 Atanas Kolarovski taught Belasičko in the late sixties using his LP released on the VOYAGER label (Seattle, USA) VRLP 402 side II band 1 (Belasičko Oro).
 As far as I can tell, this is the same version as the RTB one.
 One interesting point: the liner notes on the Voyageur LP state that the tunes uses Gajda, kaval, karadusen, tarabuka, tambura, daire and tûpan.

 I remember talking to Alex Piperkov, former musician (guitar) with the Galevski-Nancevski Orchestra now living in California.
 He spoke highly of Terziev a clasically trained musician with a good knowledge of traditional melodies and styles especially of his native region (Strumica, East Macedonia if my memory is correct). ~Yves Moreau

 Alex Piperkov told me that he played on that recording. ~Linda Levin

-Regarding the confusion over the written score, Belasičko is on pages 14-15 in VOLUME 2 of Vancouver IFD Music Book © 1982 Deborah Jones.
-There is also a transcription on page 20 of the recent Pinewoods Intl Collection (Tom and Barbara Pixton © 1998 NightShade Productions).
+Regarding the confusion over the written score, Belasičko is on pages 14-15 in VOLUME 2 of the Vancouver IFD Music Book © 1982 Deborah Jones.
+There is also a transcription on page 20 of the Pinewoods International Collection (Tom and Barbara Pixton © 1998, NightShade Productions).